OpenCoin/opencoin-playground/v4/docs/overview.md

 ### GNU Taler

 [GNU Taler](https://taler.net) is build around the same central idea as OpenCoin.
 It started later, and is more complete than OpenCoin.
 They differ in the way the take care of the [renewal step](schemata.md#requestrenew-message) and coin splitting.
-They also make more assumptions regarding the clients (e.g. clients having keys identifying them, which effectively requires the role-out of a whole PKI infrastructure), they have clearer roles (e.g. consumer and merchant) and by all of this hope to get around the inherent problems of untraceable transfers, e.g. tax-ability.
+They also make more assumptions regarding the clients, they have clearer roles (e.g. consumer and merchant).
+GNU Taler is also much more a finished product than OpenCoin.

-The trade-off seems to be that their system is harder is more complex and harder to understand.
-We also doubt that these complexities are necessary to reach the stated goals.
-We also doubt that the goals can really be reached, and also find that the system's documentation is quite hard to understand.
-This might be because they deliver implementations for all necessary software components, and are not really targeted at other implementations of they system.
+OpenCoin is a protocol, a shared ground to build multiple implementations upon.
+We also think that some issues (like tax-ability) could be solved to some extent within OpenCoin, but are [better solved outside the transfer system anyhow](faq.md#what-about-taxation).

 [^chaum82]: David Chaum, “Blind signatures for untraceable payments”, Advances in Cryptology - Crypto ‘82, Springer-Verlag (1983), 199-203.